rojaspetit/analysis-telecom/README.md

 3. Allow the notebook to clone the GitHub repository and load the required datasets.
 4. The complete workflow will execute sequentially, including data cleaning, customer profiling, statistical analysis, segmentation, and visualization.

-No manual dataset upload or path configuration is required.
+No manual dataset upload or additional configuration is required.

 ---